nsmryan/itscomputersciencetime.com/content/2023-07-09-Zig-Assembly-Look.md

 initialization syntax is really quite simple.
 For an array requiring more complex calculations, Zig's comptime would be better in the sense that C would not support this at all, but still interesting.

+## Equals to Bool

+Another idea came to me when thinking about vectorizing- just use == to get a 0 or 1, multiple the 'p' value by -1, and add them all up.
+With Zig 10 https://godbolt.org/z/13fWfE1v3 , and with Zig master (11) https://godbolt.org/z/1M4jK7q4T

 ## Performance